clavell/toile/README.md

 Then setting the schedule:
 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/148010315-acbba059-4347-49b2-bcd5-7ac1e4fb927e.png">

-This is a bit of a contrived example, (and you'd probably need to work out a good time with Larry) but illustrates how to create more of a web of tasks (or [toile](https://www.wikiwand.com/fr/Toile_d%27araign%C3%A9e) in french)
+This is a bit of a contrived example, (and you'd probably need to work out a good time with Larry) but it illustrates how to create more of a web of tasks (or [toile](https://www.wikiwand.com/fr/Toile_d%27araign%C3%A9e) in french)

-Another feature of the software implemented as of yet is indicating that a time slot should not be scheduled in.
+It is also possible to indicate that a timeslot should be left empty.
 Right now this is done by clicking on the timeslot:
 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/148012318-9e25f930-9c3d-4a51-baf7-baffc15f2e6a.png">